-For someone claiming not to be a superhero, you do fairly good work.
+For someone claiming not to be a superhero, you're pretty good at it.
 Want a job?

 Once upon a time that guy lived on the wrong side of the law.
 Whether a thief, a highway robber, or other outlaw, he had a Heel-Face Turn

 and through various circumstances, decided to reform his ways.
 Now he puts his experience as a former criminal to the service of the law.

 Compare Recruiting the Criminal

 , when the character works for the law while still remaining a criminal, and Boxed Crook